smmathews-brandwatch/puzzler2018/README.md

 - [X] Simulation mode, 1000 games run.
 Record all scores.
 - [X] 5 collectible carrying capacity, then must touch your base
 - [X] Base bot to be used as a template
-- [ ] Enemy bots are smart enough to win if the bot is not too smart
 - [ ] Well understood images for all entities
 - [ ] Display Leaderboard after max number of rounds